 Kitchen sponge.
 This is probably the most germ-filled item in your house.
 It's used to sop up all kinds of germs and grime and then often stored under the sink -- a wet, dark place that's a perfect environment for bacteria to grow.

-When you use a sponge throughout your kitchen -- wiping dishes, counters, or the sink -- you're just moving germs from one spot to another, says Philip M. Tierno, PhD, director of clinical microbiology and immunology at the New York University Langone Medical Center, and author of The Secret Life of Germs.
-You may have heard that zapping the sponge in the microwave will get rid of germs, but that's not enough, Tierno says.
-There are dead spots where the microwaves or heat doesn't reach, like cold spots in food, and germs will survive there.
+Experts point out that when you use a sponge throughout your kitchen -- wiping dishes, counters, or the sink -- you're just moving germs from one spot to another.
+While zapping the sponge in the microwave will get rid of some germs, it won't get rid of all of them.
+There are dead spots where the microwaves or heat doesn't reach, like cold spots in food, and germs survive there.

 More Kitchen Hot Spots

 Counters.
-To wipe out lots of kitchen counter germs at once, Duberg suggests spraying a 10% vinegar solution on counters.
+Spraying a 10% vinegar solution on counters will wipe out lots of kitchen counter germs at once.
 Keep the surface wet for 30 to 60 seconds, then wipe.
 Keep purses, briefcases, lunchboxes, keys, mail, and electronic devices like remote controls off countertops because they're teeming with germs.

 Cutting boards.
 It's a good idea to have one cutting board for raw meats, poultry, and seafood, and another for produce and bread.
 Disinfect cutting boards by soaking them in straight vinegar or a bleach solution of no more than 1 cup of bleach to 1 gallon of water for about 30 minutes.
 Then rinse thoroughly with hot, soapy water or put them in the dishwasher.
 Using the dishwasher alone isn't enough to sanitize them.